alloy-d/short/trapped.markdown

 ---

 He awoke for the sixth time that night.
-This time, like every time before it, it seemed like his thoughts had masterfully chosen the worst moment to tear him from some sweet dream of her, to rip him from those lips and back into a reality that they were no longer a part of.
+This time, like every time before it, it seemed that his thoughts had masterfully chosen the worst moment to tear him from some sweet dream of her, to rip him from those lips and back into the reality they were no longer a part of.

 The thoughts tore at him like wolves.
-He groaned and rolled over, hoping that his exhaustion would quickly overpower them and drive them away again.
+He groaned and rolled over, waiting for his exhaustion to overpower them again.

 "Oh, boy," said a voice, worry apparent in its tone.